HobnobMancer/SI_Hobbs_et_al_2024_Pecto/README.md

 ## Run ANI analysis and construct dendrogram

-The software package `pyani` [Pritchard et al]() was used to perform an average nucleotide identify (ANI) comparison between all pairs of _Pectobacteriaceae_ genomes, using the ANIm method.
+The software package `pyani` [Pritchard et al](https://doi.org/10.1039/C5AY02550H) was used to perform an average nucleotide identify (ANI) comparison between all pairs of _Pectobacteriaceae_ genomes, using the ANIm method.

->
+>Pritchard et al. (2016) "Genomics and taxonomy in diagnostics for food security: soft-rotting enterobacterial plant pathogens" Anal.
+Methods 8, 12-24

 ```bash
 scripts/tree/ani/run_anim.sh